The colors of Holi | Pictures | Reuters

 The colors of Holi

-A Hindu devotee is covered in coloured powder as he stands outside a temple during the religious festival of Holi in Vrindavan, in the northern state of Uttar Pradesh, India.
+People take part in Holi celebrations in the town of Vrindavan in the northern state of Uttar Pradesh, India.
 REUTERS/Cathal McNaughton

-A Hindu devotee is covered in coloured powder as he stands outside a temple during the religious festival of Holi in Vrindavan, in the northern state of Uttar Pradesh, India.
+Widows take part in Holi celebrations in the town of Vrindavan in the northern state of Uttar Pradesh, India.
 REUTERS/Cathal McNaughton

+A Hindu devotee is covered in colored powder as he stands outside a temple during the religious festival of Holi in Vrindavan, in the northern state of Uttar Pradesh, India.
+REUTERS/Cathal McNaughton

-A Hindu devotee touches the outside of a temple as she takes part in the religious festival of Holi in Vrindavan, in the northern state of Uttar Pradesh, India.
+A Hindu devotee is covered in colored powder as he stands outside a temple during the religious festival of Holi in Vrindavan, in the northern state of Uttar Pradesh, India.
+REUTERS/Cathal McNaughton

+Widows take part in Holi celebrations in the town of Vrindavan in the northern state of Uttar Pradesh, India.
+REUTERS/Cathal McNaughton

+Widows take part in Holi celebrations in the town of Vrindavan in the northern state of Uttar Pradesh, India.
 REUTERS/Cathal McNaughton

 A Hindu devotee displays his inked hand after taking part in the religious festival of Holi in Vrindavan, in the northern state of Uttar Pradesh, India.
 REUTERS/Cathal McNaughton